Instagram Curation Lessons From Yanis Bargoin

 “At the beginning, it was easier to gain followers but since Facebook decided to buy Instagram, things have been so different.
 The first thing to know is that Instagram often gives penalties without telling you.
 A penalty gives you less visibility and engagement so Instagrammers have to be careful,” he says, “the most natural way you can grow is the better way.
 Of course, high quality and creativity photos, a maximum of 7 hashtags, and minimum text.
 The better way to grow is to be relevant, to be shared by other influencers and to be mediatized.”

 To start, it is important to take a look at Yanis’ feed and make some quick observations.
 His feed is very eye-catching and most importantly, it has a defined theme to its content and presentation.
 Yanis’ feed is primarily travel, lifestyle, and fashion pictures and this means that anyone visiting his feed will be informed immediately of what his brand entails and what his content is primarily about.
 The very first step in Instagram content curation is deciding what type of content you intend to post.
 If you post lifestyle content one day, comedy the next, and then food, your audience might be confused.
 Decide on what type of page you want to have and mostly post content that is in line with your vision.
+In your posts use hashtags to get more exposure.
+For hashtag tracking and monitoring out of Instagram posts Flick is considered to be a great tool.
+You can read the Flick review to get more knowledge about the tool.

 The next thing to decide is the setup you wish to utilize for most or all of your pictures.
 Yanis, for example, features mostly images of himself in various locations doing various things, whether it be having a meal or exploring the location.
 If your pictures will mainly feature pictures of you, then decide on that.
 On the flip side, if they will mostly be pictures of other people, inanimate objects, or the outdoors, decide on that as well.